-The DROP program does not set any specific limit on the number of times that payment instructions can be modified by a Participant.
-Nevertheless, the Board is vested with the authority to alter, amend or revise the DROP distribution provisions, if the Board determines that limitations become appropriate.
+The DROP Plan does not set any specific limit on the number of times that payment instructions can be modified by a Participant.
+Nevertheless, the Board is vested with the authority to alter, amend or revise the DROP plan, if the Board determines that limitations become appropriate.